 Fine – $100,000 or up to 2 years prison sentence

-Importing and smuggling chewing gum has been illegal in Singapore since 1992 so if you forgot to eat all your gum during your flight, throw it in the garbage bin.
-There is, however, a special exemption for dental and nicotine gums.
+Importing and smuggling chewing gum had been illegal in Singapore since 1992 so if you forgot to eat all your gum during your flight, throw it in the garbage bin.
+This law has eased up with people being allowed to chew gum but cannot sell it in Singapore.

 One of Singapore’s first president famous quotes is ‘If you can’t think because you can’t chew, try a banana’.